ctlab/GADMA/docs/source/examples/structure_model_example.rst

 Run generated code with final model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We could run the code of final model to get its log-likelihood.
-GADMA in
+We could run the code of the final model to get its log-likelihood.
+In the
-case of demographic model with structure generates code both for
+case of demographic model with structure, GADMA generates code both for
 ``dadi`` and ``moments``.
 We used ``moments`` so let is rerun code of
 final model: